 She also continues to screen her film formally and informally.
 Looking back, more than six years after interviewing gun-toting terrorists, her fear has given way to a different emotion.

 “I was sitting in a room with masked terrorists who were blatantly admitting to murdering people, who wanted to kill Jews and blow up children as suicide bombers, [who had] loaded weapons pointed at me, and I’m literally in the lion’s den, and I’m freaking out,” Goldstein said.
 “Now, I look back, and I think I was sitting in a room with a bunch of delusional children.
 These are all a bunch of child soldiers, and I have a lot of pity.
 I have so much sadness in me and so much compassion for these children.”

-Following her presentation, Goldstein met with members of the Global Ambassadors for an extended discussion.
+Our responsibilities Following her presentation, Goldstein met with members of the Global Ambassadors for an extended discussion.

 Heather Landreth, global speakers coordinator, explained that the students had expressed an interest in continuing the conversation with Goldstein, who came to GPS as part of the ongoing Global Speakers Series.

 “We are just exposing them to global issues and not necessarily encouraging them to fall on any side of an argument or opinion but rather just raising awareness to global issues,” Landreth said.